nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 A message: `"Your history has been successfully cleared"` will be shown to the user upon successful deletion of the contents of `historyList`.

 #### 3.5.6.
 Design Consideration
-Alternative 1 (current choice): Each command to add, view and delete are implemented using separate classes.
+**Alternative 1 (current choice):** Each command to add, view and delete are implemented using separate classes. <br>
-Pros: Easy to understand and each command is standalone.
+Pros: Easy to understand and each command is standalone.  <br>
-Cons: Might have to repeat some code fragments.
+Cons: Might have to repeat some code fragments.  <br>

-Alternative 2: Place all commands (add, view, delete) as functions in 1 command class.
+**Alternative 2:** Place all commands (add, view, delete) as functions in 1 command class. <br>
-Pros: Less code to be written and hashmap can be shared by the 3 commands in 1 class.
+Pros: Less code to be written and hashmap can be shared by the 3 commands in 1 class. <br>
-Cons: Might be confusing since there is less distinction between each command.
+Cons: Might be confusing since there is less distinction between each command. <br>

 ### 3.6.
 Save feature
 #### 3.6.1.
 Current Implementation